While I mostly build things from re-purposed steel such as bike parts and bed frames, it’s good to know where to get new materials.

 This is a great place to get mild steel.
 If I were to build something big and heavy, I’d probably start with Turner.
 I’ve had excellent service with Turner.
 Will deliver by truck on any order over $150.

 Why not reuse items being discarded?
 Old metal bed frames may be structural enough to use.
 Keep in mind, however, the quality of the frames vary greatly.
 Sometimes the metal is hardened enough to smoke your drill bits, so you may have to bust out a plasma cutter to get the job done.
 There’s also steel bicycle frames for tubing. steel bicycle rims work too.

 For tungsten electrodes, collets, weld wire, and gas, I typically visit my friendly local weld supply shop.
-Igo’s in Watertown is convenient, and Airgas in Central Square, Cambridge are close by to the Artisan’s Asylum.
-The Asylum provides ER70-6 weld wire in .045″ diameter, 3/16″ thoriated electrodes and argon.
+Igo’s in Watertown is my favorite, but I also like Airgas in Central Square, Cambridge are close by to the Artisan’s Asylum.

 For dissimilar metals, I use stainless: 309L stainless wire – more nickel is better.

 I have an old Miller Syncrowave 250 transformer; powerful, enormous, and ridiculously heavy.
 Transformer machines are very tough; but the smaller, lighter inverter machines are more efficient.
 Some of the inverter machines I used when welding for Seven Cycles ran on 110 voltage.
 Expect to pay more for the inverters.
 I’ve always welded with Miller machines, but I’ll use anything that works for the particular job: in fact, I had good luck with the Chicago Electric, a la Harbor Fright, helping to restore a vintage Ferrari chassis.